You just had a procedure to remove your hemorrhoid. Depending on your symptoms, you may have had one of these types of procedures:

 - You may apply an ice pack to your bottom to help reduce swelling and pain.

 - Your health care provider may show you how to do a sitz bath.
 Soaking in a warm bath can also help relieve pain.
-Sit in 3 to 4 inches of warm water a few times a day.
+Sit in 3 to 4 inches (7.5 to 10 centimeters) of warm water a few times a day.

 When to Call the Doctor